-Powered by .id - the population experts for Bayside Council
+Powered by .id (informed decisions) for Bayside Council

 In 2016, the dominant household type in Banksia was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Lone person households'.